-DONTNOD Entertainment has confirmed that a second season of Life is Strange is officially in development.
-The first adventure has sold over 3 million copies, boasting an emotionally resonant episodic outing that is simply one-of-a-kind.
+DONTNOD Entertainment has confirmed that Life is Strange season 2 is officially in development.
+The first adventure has sold over 3 million copies, boasting an emotionally resonant episodic outing that struck a chord with its audience.
 It’s unlikely we’ll see a continuation of Max and Chloe’s story given how the last season concluded, but we’re more than ready for another journey into Life is Strange’s beautiful world.

 TrustedReviews has put together everything we’d love to see from Life is Strange Season 2 included all the info on its release date, gameplay, trailers, news and more.